basisproject/paper/src/05-banking.md

 ## Venture capital

 Because all companies are worker co-ops, selling ownership of a company will not be possible.
-However, the region will be able, through its regional bank, to provide a venture capital fund that invests in riskier enterprises on the condition that the companies will later pay dividends to the regional bank's venture program after a certain level of profitability is reached.
+However, the region will be able, through its regional bank, to provide a venture capital fund that invests in riskier enterprises by purchasing dividend shares from companies.

 The value of dividends and the terms of the initial or ongoing investment will be at the discretion of the regional bank's venture program managers.